hengineer/CaptainsMess/README.md

 - `OnJoinedLobby()` Called when the player joins a lobby
 - `OnLeftLobby()` Called when the player leaves a lobby or is disconnected
 - `OnStartConnecting()` You can override this if you want to show feedback that the game has started the connection process
+- `OnStopConnecting()` You can override this if you want to show feedback that the game has stopped the connection process
 - `OnReceivedBroadcast()` You can override this if you want to show feedback about the network traffic
 - `OnDiscoveredServer()` You can override this if you want to show feedback about the network traffic.